OryemaStephen/quiz-app/README.md

 # quiz-app
-Quiz app built with HTML, CSS and JavaScript.
+Quiz app interface built with HTML and CSS.